My Love from the Star: Adaptations

+China

 Due to its popularity in mainland China, Chinese production company Meng Jiang Wei re-edited the series into a two-hour, feature-length film that was released in theatres in August 2014.

+North America

 In September 2014, it was announced an American remake was under development at American Broadcasting Company; it was to be written by Elizabeth Craft and Sarah Fain, and produced by HB Entertainment and EnterMedia Contents in association with Sony Pictures Television.
 However, for unknown reasons, the remake was shelved.

+Philippines

 In 2017, a Philippine remake of the same title, which was directed by Joyce Bernal, was broadcast on GMA Network.
 The rights for the production were acquired by GMA-7 in 2016.
 Jennylyn Mercado was cast as Cheon Song-yi, who was renamed Steffi Cheon; and Filipino-Spanish model and first-time actor Gil Cuerva was cast for the role of Do Min-joon, who was renamed Matteo Do.
 After the premiere of its first episode on May 29, 2017, the hashtag "#MyLoveFromTheStarPH" was the most-popular Twitter hashtag in the Philippines and at number two worldwide.

+Thailand

 A Thai remake, titled My Love from Another Star (Note: ลิขิตรักข้ามดวงดาว; lit.
 Destiny of Love Across the Stars) was broadcast in Thailand in the second half of 2019 by Channel 3; it stars Nadech Kugimiya and Peranee Kongthai, and achieved low ratings.